ruanjunmin/multi-ai-advisor-mcp/README.md

 - Check the absolute path in claude_desktop_config.json is correct
 - Look at Claude's logs for error messages

+### RAM is not enough

+Some managers' AI models may have chosen larger models, but there is not enough memory to run them.
+You can try specifying a smaller model (see the [Basic Usage](#basic-usage)) or upgrading the memory.

 ## License

 [MIT License](LICENSE)